DomtronVox/minetest-SkillsFramework/README.md

     * Skills have been added or removed from the lua code.
         * If skills are removed consider removing them from skill sets.
 When implemented this should to be optional(opt-in probebly).

+* Allow defining skill level caps.

+* Consider allowing modders to define what skills are in a skill set.
+Could be useful for a "learning skills" and class systems though a class based system should probably just be another skill system.

-* Think about implementing multiple skill systems (like originally intended) in a clean way or just making each skill system a separate mod.
+* Think about implementing multiple skill systems (like originally intended) in a clean way or decide to just make each skill system a separate mod.